Where was Mamma Mia filmed? The hit 2008 Hollywood movie Mamma Mia is set on the fictional Greek island of Kalokairi.

 The Church of Agios Ioannis Kastri

 The name of the church means “St John on the Castle”.
-It is believed that a defensive castle once stood on this clifftop, centuries ago – presumably to protect Skopelos islanders from pirates and invaders.
+It is believed that a defensive castle once stood on this clifftop, centuries ago.

 There is no public transport that runs to Agios Ioannis Kastri.
-Arguably the most convenient, and budget-friendly option is to either rent a car and drive there yourself (if you are staying in Skopelos) or to take an organised boat tour from Skopelos or Skiathos.
+Arguably the most convenient, and budget-friendly option is to either rent a car and drive there yourself (if you are staying in Skopelos).
+Alternatively, you can take an organised boat tour from Skopelos or Skiathos.

 Tours like this one can take a lot of hassle out of the logistics of planning your trip.